 Slide has partnered with Australian surfboard equipment company Hot Buttered, a world-renowned brand in the surfing world founded in 1971, which has been manufacturing skates and trucks since 1987 (“OZE” brand).

 Hot Buttered, in turn, works with Sancheski, a family-owned company in Northern Spain which has been building skateboards since 1966, making it one of Europe’s oldest skateboard manufacturers.
 Sancheski is in charge of the Slide brand for Europe.

 Just to say this isn’t some obscure, no-name Chinese brand making copycats for a quick profit – even though the boards are actually built in China (like most others) under Sancheski’s supervision.

 Sancheski has been continuously improving the design and quality of the products, leveraging its extensive experience in skateboard manufacturing.
-Improvements include boxing of the spring to protect it from dirt, addition of rubber pads for smoother carving, and improved materials quality .
+Improvements include the boxing of the spring to protect it from dirt, the addition of rubber pads for smoother carving, and improved materials quality.

 Last year Sancheski also changed the wheels for softer, stone-grind ones for improved traction, stability, and slide control.
 This year, they introduced brand new revamped models with nice pastel colors.
 They’ve also made Slide replacement parts readily available – something that had been problematic in the past.

 Like most competing surf skates, Slide’s moving front truck allows the rider to pump and generate speed really well like they would on a surfboard.
 The 165 mm Slide truck is very stable, making it a good choice for new surf skaters of all ages.

 The Slide truck is highly adjustable: you can easily tighten up the internal spring for normal cruising and commuting, or loosen it if you want to carve and pump like on a surfboard – using the provided Allen wrench to adjust the front bolt on the truck.
 The rear truck is a standard aluminum 165 mm truck.